• Skip to primary navigation

 2. Olympic Medals

-You can make Olympic medals with Fruit-by-the-Foot sandwiched in a white (vanilla) Oreo.
+You can make Olympic medals with Fruit by the Foot sandwiched in a white (vanilla) Oreo.

 These were extremely popular!
-I got two medals per fruit roll-up, and just stuck the ends in the cream of each oreo.
+I got two medals per fruit roll-up and just stuck the ends in the cream of each Oreo.
 They were easy to assemble at the park while the kids were playing.

 3. Olympic Torches